INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 ```

-==INHERITANCE IS A POOR CHOICE, IT IS BETTER TO USE INTERFACES INSTEAD.
+==INHERITANCE IS OVERALL A BAD DESIGN CHOICE, IT IS BETTER TO USE INTERFACES INSTEAD.
 THERE ARE VERY FEW SCENARIOS WHERE INHERITANCE IS A GOOD SOLUTION TO SOLVE YOUR PROBLEMS==
 > In fact, most modern languages (Go, Rust) doesn't support inheritance for this reason.